top of page

 Schools and nurseries play a critical role in encouraging children to eat healthily.

-Hungry Ears Food Education is a 30-week course designed to teach children aged 3–5 about healthy eating through a unique series of stories, fun activities, and group tasting sessions.
+With its ready-to-use lessons, Hungry Ears food education is designed to teach children aged 3–7 about healthy eating through a unique series of video stories, fun activities, sensory play, and tasting sessions.

 The Benefits

-Through these humorous and heartwarming stories, children learn the benefits of fruits and vegetables in a memorable way.
+Through these humorous and heartwarming stories, children discover the benefits of fruits and vegetables in a fun and memorable way.

-They also gain an understanding of nature and the world around them while exploring the importance of family, friendship, and community.
+They also develop an understanding of nature and the world around them, while exploring themes of family, friendship, and community.

-Aligned with the Early Years framework, this course easily fits into the teaching week.
+Aligned with EYFS and KS1 frameworks and teacher-approved, the course fits seamlessly into the teaching week.

-In fact, in schools where this course has been running, 70% of teachers observed that children were more open to trying new foods as part of their school lunch, and school kitchens noticed a reduction in food waste.
+In schools running this programme over the past two years, 70% of teachers reported that children were more willing to try new foods at lunch, and kitchens noted a reduction in food waste.

 The Resources